Frequently asked questions about Storj DCS.

 For some sample Go code around access-restriction, check out: https://godoc.org/storj.io/storj/lib/uplink#example-package--RestrictAccess

 When you decide to become a paid customer of Storj DCS, you can choose to pay with a credit card or using STORJ token.
-The process for adding a payment method is covered in our Billing Documentation.
+The process for adding a payment method is covered in Pricing.

-The default usage limits for a new account are published on the Usage Limits section under Concepts.
+The default usage limits for a new account are published on the Usage Limits section under Concept.

 The default usage limits may not be suitable for all projects.
 Usage limits may be increased for paid tier accounts.
 A valid credit card or a sufficient balance of STORJ token relative to the usage limit increase requested as the payment method must be added before a usage limit request form may be submitted.
 Please note that you will be required to verify email address on account by making a help desk account before requesting a limit increase.

-For more information on rate limits view the Limits section under Concepts.
+For more information on rate limits view the Usage Limits section under Concepts.

-For detailed information on how billing and payment work on Storj DCS, please see the Billing & Payment section of this documentation.
+For detailed information on how billing and payment work on Storj DCS, please see the Pricing section of this documentation.

 Buckets can be created and deleted using the S3-compatible gateway, CLI, or Go library.
 For detailed information on how deleting a bucket works on Storj DCS, please see the appropriate section of this documentation:

 The easiest way to delete your data is to use the CLI.
-For detailed information on how to use the command for removing buckets on Storj DCS, please see the section of this documentation on how to delete a bucket from the command line.
+For detailed information on how to use the command for removing buckets on Storj DCS, please see the section of this documentation on how to rb.

 We want all of our users to receive value when they choose the Storj DCS service for their storage needs, but it’s possible that a user may no longer need Storj DCS services.
-If a user wants to stop using an account and permanently delete the account, the user may do so only after following the steps outlined in the Billing Documentation to eliminate service usage.
+If a user wants to stop using their account and permanently delete it, the user may do so only after following the steps outlined in the Billing Documentation to eliminate service usage.

 For detailed information on how to close your account on Storj DCS, please see the Closing an Account section of this documentation.